M-Files/Developer-Portal/APIs/REST-API/Concepts/index.md

 * [/valuelists/(id)/items](http://www.m-files.com/mfws/resources/valuelists/id/items.html) - returns the items within a specific value list in the vault.

-<p class="note">The <a href="http://www.m-files.com/mfws/resources/structure/objecttypes.html">/structure/objecttypes</a> endpoint incorrectly states that it will return value lists.</p>
+The <a href="http://www.m-files.com/mfws/resources/structure/objecttypes.html">/structure/objecttypes</a> endpoint incorrectly states that it will return value lists.
+{:.note}